NachtRaveVL/Lepton-FLiR-Arduino/README.md

 // Uncomment or -D this define to completely disable usage of any multitasking commands, such as yield().
 //#define LEPFLIR_DISABLE_MULTITASKING

-// Uncomment or -D this define to disable usage of the Scheduler library, for SAM/SAMD architechtures.
-//#define LEPFLIR_DISABLE_SCHEDULER               // https://github.com/arduino-libraries/Scheduler

-// Uncomment or -D this define to disable usage of the TaskScheduler library, in place of Scheduler.
-//#define LEPFLIR_DISABLE_TASKSCHEDULER           // https://github.com/arkhipenko/TaskScheduler

-// Uncomment or -D this define to enable usage of the CoopTask library, in place of TaskScheduler and Scheduler.
-//#define LEPFLIR_ENABLE_COOPTASK                 // https://github.com/dok-net/CoopTask

-// Uncomment or -D this define to enable usage of the digitalWriteFast library.
-//#define LEPFLIR_ENABLE_DIGITALWRITEFAST         // https://github.com/watterott/Arduino-Libs/tree/master/digitalWriteFast

 // Uncomment or -D this define to enable debug output.
 //#define LEPFLIR_ENABLE_DEBUG_OUTPUT